 The demand for high-speed data communications is rapidly increasing, changes to transmission speeds and expansions in data center capacities may spur this trend.
 Therefore, the market is ready to move to 25G and 100G switches, which can be built in new configurations for large cloud service providers and data center owners.
 This article mainly analyzes the trend of 25G/100G date center and finds the changing network architecture, and consequently provides the 25G/100G switches solution for data center.

 According to the research, the majority of revenue growth in the data center is predicted to come from 25G and 100G, while 10G and 40G will both increasingly decline.
 That means 25G and 100G will drive upgrades for data centers.
 At the same time, the data center is migrating towards 25G and 100G across both enterprises and cloud providers.
-Besides, another market research report from Information Handling Services (IHS) shows that the 25G/100G architecture is attractive to large cloud service providers and enterprises, because they look forward to migrating from 10G switching and server connectivity to 100G switching and 25G server connectivity in the data center.
+Besides, another market research report from Information Handling Services (IHS) shows that the 25G/100G architecture is attractive to large cloud service providers and enterprises, because they look forward to migrating from 10G switching with 10Gb switch to 100G switching and 25G server connectivity in the data center.
 All in all, data center connections are moving from 10G/40G, to 25G/100G, which means 25G is the new 10G while 100G is the new 40G.